 MAGYARS PEOPLE

-Magyars people has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the EUROPEAN PEOPLE category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the entire history of european integration and the future of Europe.
+Magyars people has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the EUROPEAN PEOPLE category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the aeternitas and the future of Europe.

-Based on DNA evidence of the Magyars conqueror graves, they were admixed with Sarmatians and Huns but the vast majority of the Hungarian had European genome.
+Based on DNA evidence of the Magyars conqueror graves, they were admixed with Sarmatians and Huns but the vast majority of the Hungarian had an European genome.
 According to some genetic studies there is a genetic continuity from the Bronze Age, a continuous migration of the Steppe folks from east to the Carpathian Basin: the Magyars arrived in the frame of a strong centralized steppe-empire under the leadership of Grand Prince Álmos and his son Árpád, founders of the hungarian Árpád dynasty who had a great relevance in the history of european integration among the others european genealogies.
-Especially after the Battle of Lechfeld in 955 A.D. that put and end to their raids against Western Europe and permitted the Pope approvation for Magyars settlement in the area, when their leaders converted to Christianity and Stephen I was crowned King of Hungary in 1001 A.D..
+Especially after the Battle of Lechfeld in 955 A.D. that put and end to their raids against Western Europe and permitted the Pope the approvation for Magyars settlement in the area, when their leaders converted to Christianity and Stephen I was crowned King of Hungary in 1000 A.D..

-The christian Hungary Kingdom expanded during late Middle Age to Croatia and Slovenia regions forming a large strong state that defended Christianity for long time until the Battle of Varna in 1444 A.D., when the Magyars warriors had been defeated by Turks and leaved all the Balcanic region under their expansion, ended with the conquest of Constantinople that put the end to the millennial Bizantine Empire.
-Decades after it happened another relevant fact for the history of european integration: the hungarian king Louis II of the Jagelloni died in the Battle of Mohacs and his reigns passed under the control of the Habsburg dinasty, rulers of the Reich Empire untile its end in 1919 A.D., when Hungary became a new independent republican state.
+The christian Hungary Regnum expanded during late Middle Age to Croatia and Slovenia regions, forming a large strong state that defended Christianity for long time until the Battle of Varna in 1444 A.D., when the Magyars warriors had been defeated by Turks and leaved all the Balcanic region under their expansion, ended with the conquest of Constantinople that put the end to the millennial Bizantine Empire.
+Decades after it happened another relevant fact for the history of european integration: the king Louis II of the Jagelloni died in the Battle of Mohacs and his reigns passed under the control of the Habsburg dinasty, rulers of the Reich Empire untile its end in 1919 A.D., when Hungary became a new independent republican state.

 The main cities founded by Magyars are Debrecen, Miskolc, Szeged and Gyor, while among the aeternitas of Europe are enlisted the capital Budapest, an old roman castra evoluted along the centuries as fortress on the Danube river, and Pecs, founded by Illyrians in pre-historic times and became the capital of the Pannonia Valeria province of the Roman empire.
 Cause of the migrations, significant groups of people with Magyars ancestry live in various other parts of the world such as Germany, France, Slovakia, Romania, Serbia, Austria, Croatia, Ukraine, the United Kingdom, the United States, Canada, Brazil, Argentina and Australia.